scalameta/scalafmt/docs/configuration.md

 ### `docstrings.removeEmpty`

-If set, will cause empty standalone docstrings to be removed.
+If set, will cause empty docstrings to be removed.

 > Since v3.0.4.